nicougit/puppet/isotehtava.md

 ```

 #### Run the manifest
-`sudo puppet apply -v /etc/puppet/manifests/site.pp` or if you did not create the `site.pp` file you can do `sudo puppet apply -e 'class {alkotool:}'.
+`sudo puppet apply -v /etc/puppet/manifests/site.pp` or if you did not create the `site.pp` file you can do `sudo puppet apply -e 'class {alkotool:}`.

 #### Test it out
 You should now be able to access the demo application via your browser by navigating to http://localhost/.